Water Quality

 What is Northern Water going to do about it?

-Northern Water and Chimney Hollow Reservoir Project participants are engaged in characterizing the issue as well as developing mitigation strategies which may include blending Chimney Hollow Reservoir releases with other sources and using treatment options to reduce uranium concentrations.
-Northern Water will develop a comprehensive operational plan to ensure a safe water supply for all Windy Gap and C-BT allotees.
-Comprehensive monitoring will occur to validate operational strategies and confirm that uranium concentrations in released water are within an acceptable range.
+Northern Water will work collaboratively with all stakeholders to develop a comprehensive mitigation and operational plan to ensure a safe water supply for all Windy Gap and C-BT allottees.
+Comprehensive monitoring will continue and be used to validate operational strategies and confirm that uranium concentrations are minimized in water supplied to downstream users.

 Is there an exposure risk for those who worked on or visited the construction site?